OpenSDN-io/docs/opensdn-feature-architecture-guide/neutron-perform-improve-vnc.rst

 Incompatibilities
 -----------------

-In the Tungsten Fabric architecture, the following are known incompatibilities with the Neutron API.
+In the OpenSDN architecture, the following are known incompatibilities with the Neutron API.

 -  Filtering based on any arbitrary key in the resource is not